 PASSWORDS OF THE FUTURE

 In my time at Intuit, I was asked to present what I thought would be the future of passwords.
-Based on the research I conducted and after exploring the most innovative ways of authentication, the best possible future password could be the using Self Sovereign Identity authentication.
-This basically creates a network around a user and uses that to verify the user is who they say they are.
-I will go more into this later.
+Based on the research I conducted and after exploring the most innovative ways of authentication, the best possible future password could be using Self Sovereign Identity authentication.
+This creates a network around a user and uses that to verify the user is who they say they are.

 In order to understand the ins and outs of authentication experiences, I took a deep dive into the experiences in the industry including Intuit's.